stitchdata/docs/_connect-files/api/documentation/api-authentication.md

 sections:
   - content: |
       {% assign api = site.data.connect.api %}
-      Authenticate your calls to the {{ page.api-name }} by providing an access token in your requests.
+      Authenticate your calls to the API by providing an access token in your requests.
 Each access token is associated with a single Stitch client account.
 Additionally, each request's permissions are limited to that Stitch client account.

       In the examples in this documentation, we use bearer auth:

       ```curl
-      curl -X GET {{ connect.api-base-url }}{{ api.core-objects.sources.base }}
+      curl -X GET {{ api.base-url }}{{ api.core-objects.sources.base }}
            -H "Authorization: Bearer <ACCESS_TOKEN>"
       ```